-Hello, my names Georgina but everyone calls me George!
+Hello, my name is Georgina but everyone calls me George!
 My little Nickname from my husband is Sprog so thats where the blog name comes in!
-Im 25, Married to my gorgeous husband lee, i have an amazing mum and family and very cute, skinny awkward dog called Mason!
-I live in Surrey UK with my Hubby and Dog.
+Im now 28, Married to my gorgeous husband lee since 2012, i have an amazing mum and family and very cute, skinny awkward dog called Mason! and another chubby awkward doggy called Archie! they are both whippets and are completely my babies.
+I live in Surrey UK.

 I Have Cystic Fibrosis and was diagnosed when I was 18 months old, I grew up spending a lot of my life in and out of hospital, or doing home intravenous antibiotics at home to carry on a normal life as can be with someone who has CF. As a child I went to GOSH/ Ashford Hospital, then The Royal Brompton/St peters in my teens and transferred to full care on the Adult Ward at The Royal Brompton Until November 2014 where I Transferred to the CF Unit at Frimley Park Hospital.